Meet The Rising Star Behind The Cover Of The June 2022 Issue Of Model & Mode Magazine: Kristin Venae

 The downside to being a model?

-Is your family supportive of your career?
+Is your family supportive of you being a model?

 What are your future plans?
 Inside your career or out of it.